Reflection: The Disappointment of Strangers

 It’s no wonder that the champions of being childfree by choice need to defend that life.
 As I said to Maggie, I find it off-putting to pit my decisions against someone else’s - but when your choice is seen as a rejection of the dominant culture I can see why you’d feel the need to defend it so fiercely.
 And that’s just defending our choices against judgment from others.
 In many cases we still have to defend our choices against control from others.

-I’m discovering that what it says about me to childfree is more painful to me than actually being childfree.
+I’m discovering that what being childfree says about me is more painful than actually being childfree.
 I suspect a lot of women feel that way.
 It’s the assumption that our lives are devoid of meaning or less worthy than those who’ve followed the dominant path.
 It’s the assumption that we’re selfish, and frivolous, and cold.

 For example - because I won’t have kids of my own I feel a lot of pressure to make a big impact or to leave some kind of legacy.
 I have to do something amazing to make up for not having kids.
 I have to prove that I did something with my life.
 So even if I’m not pitting my choice against the mommies on social media, I still feel compelled to defend myself.